 What is sensory overload?

 Sensory overload is a response that occurs when the senses are overstimulated.
+According to research, sensory overload occurs when the brain has difficulty managing incoming sensory information.
 This is a result of sensory input from your 8 different senses causing your brain to be overwhelmed.
 Additionally, sensory overload can happen in one or more of the senses.

 Who experiences sensory overload?